Frequently Asked Questions

 • eggNOG database (version 5.0) for orthology assignment

-• Prodigal for gene prediction (when needed)
+• Prokka for gene prediction (when needed)

 All tools are optimized for speed while maintaining accuracy.